ncatlab/nlab-content/pages/8580.md

 Such [[action functionals]] we discuss in their own right in _[Variational calculus](#VariationalCalculus)_ below.
 Here we first examine in detail a fundamental property they all have: they are supposed to be _[[local action functional|local]]_.

-Foremost this means that the value associated to a trajectory is _built up incrementally_ from small contributions associated to small sub-trajectories: if a rajectory $\gamma$ is decomposed as a trajectory $\gamma_1$ followed by a trajectory $\gamma_2$, then the action functional is assitive
+Foremost this means that the value associated to a trajectory is _built up incrementally_ from small contributions associated to small sub-trajectories: if a rajectory $\gamma$ is decomposed as a trajectory $\gamma_1$ followed by a trajectory $\gamma_2$, then the action functional is additive

 $$
   S(\gamma) = S(\gamma_1) + S(\gamma_2)